kozistr/Awesome-GANs/README.md

 ## To-Do
 1. ~~Implement TempoGAN~~ - later when DataSet is ready
-2. Support both .h5 and .tfrecord for DataSets (Modularize) - on-going
+2. Fix PGGAN, SGAN, SGAN++
-3. Upload PGGAN 64x64, 128x128 Results - soon
+3. Implement SAGAN - later when DataSet is ready
-4. Fix PGGAN, SGAN, SGAN++
+4. -
-5. Implement SAGAN - later when DataSet is ready
+5. -

 ## ETC